YoussefHenna/blank-se-sprints/README.md

 on their purpose to facilitate separation of concerns.
 This also allows us to have nicer looking and well-organized code base.

-for example:
+examples:
-APIs concerned with student grades can be grouped in file `gradesAPIs.ts` APIs concerned with login/signoutcan be grouped in file `userManageAPIs.ts`
+- APIs concerned with student grades can be grouped in file `gradesAPIs.ts`
+- APIs concerned with login/signoutcan be grouped in file `userManageAPIs.ts`